-The purpose of this course is to better understand the dynamics of industries driven by technological innovation, and to think strategically about technological innovation and new product development.
+This course aims to better understand the dynamics of industries driven by technological innovation and think strategically about technological innovation and new product development.

 This course provides a series of strategic frameworks for managing technology-intensive businesses.
 The emphasis throughout the course is on the development and application of conceptual models which clarify the interactions between competition, patterns of technological and market change, and the structure and development of organizational capabilities.